vshulman25/Homework1/README.md

 # Homework1 -

-    For this homework assignment, I refactor the code I was given to provide a cleaner, semantic code in return.
-I have provided my comments on each file and used GitHub to upload my work.
+The task for this assignment was to refactor the code and provide the client with a cleaner, easier to read code without changing much of the website.
+I was also tasked with creating semantic code.